Robust heterodimensional cycles in two-parameter unfolding of homoclinic tangencies: Creating robust heterodimensional dynamics: proof of Theorem for the saddle-focus case

-Note that $\mathcal{F}^{ss}$ can be extended to a small neighbourhood of $O$, so we may work within this neighbourhood from the beginning.
-As a result, $W^s_{loc}(Q)$ becomes a leaf of this foliation and the first part of condition C3 implies the first part of HC1 since $Q$ is close to $M^-$; similar for the second part of HC1.
+Note that $\mathcal{F}^{ss}_O$ is extended to a small neighborhood of $O$ as a continuous invariant foliation with smooth leaves whose tangents lie in the cone $\mathcal{C}^{ss}$.
+So, $W^s_{loc}(Q)$ is a leaf of this extended foliation and the first part of condition C3 implies the first part of NC1, since $Q$ is close to $M^+$.
+The second part of NC1 follows from Lemma \ref{lem:gc1}.

-The first part of HC2 follows from the fact that in the proof of Proposition \ref{prop:tran} we intersect $s^i_k$ by a surface consisting of strong-unstable leaves through points on the center-stable manifold $W^{cu}$.
-For the second part, it suffices to consider the leaf through $M^+$ since by taking $i$ large $M^+_1$ can be taken arbitrarily close to $M^+$.
-One observes that applying $T_0$ does not change in the transversality in condition C3.
-Hence, for the strong-stable leaf $l^{ss}$ through $M^+$, we have that $T^k_0\circ F^{-1}_{21}(l^{ss})$ is transverse to the extended unstable manifold $W^{uE}(O)$ at $M^-$.
-On the other hand, one easily sees that by the coordinate transformations made in Section \ref{sec:maps}, the two manifolds $W^{uE}(O)$ and $W^{u}_{loc}(Q)$ are graphs of functions of $x,y,v$.
-It then follows from the first part of condition C3 that $ F^{-1}_{21}(l^{ss})$ intersects $W^u_{loc}(Q)$ transversely.